What would you like to know?

 How do chart reviews work?

-Chart reviews are your 1:1 private access to me for 30 minutes so we can go over your charts in detail, talk about your concerns, discuss your health-related goals, and cover any questions you may have concerning your unique situation.
+Chart reviews are your 1:1 private access to a FEMM teacher for 30 minutes to go over your charts in detail, talk about your concerns, discuss your health-related goals, and cover any questions you may have concerning your unique situation.